16 missing in flooded Russia diamond mine

 (CNN)Sixteen people are missing after a diamond mine in Russia flooded Friday, according to the company which owns the mine, Alrosa.

-Another 102 people have been rescued from the "Mir" mine in the town of Mirny, in the Republic of Sakha, a statement from Alrosa said.
+Another 102 people have been rescued from the "Mir" mine in the town of Mirny, in the Republic of Sakha, Eastern Siberia, a statement from Alrosa said.

 Thirty-two more are in the process of being brought to safety, it said.